 Who doesn’t love bananas?
-While most of us in the U.S.A. can’t grow our own, still, at least for now, you can generally buy bananas, so, let’s just enjoy them while we can.
 I always try to have some bananas around, as the whole family seems to like them as a snack, enhancement for otherwise boring cereals, etc. And what Southerner doesn’t enjoy an occasional treat of banana pudding?
 Or a strawberry-banana slushy for breakfast on a hot, humid summer’s morning.
 Or an angel food cake slice with fresh strawberries, bananas, and freshly-whipped real cream…I’m salivating.
-Time to move on.

 I had never heard of black flies before this incident, and did not know they are locally known as “buffalo gnats“.
 But they are flies, and very nasty ones, at that.
 We’re just getting to know the differences between critters on the BOL, on top of a mountain in another state, and the critters we are familiar with in our “city location”.
 Don’t worry – we’ll figure it out – if they don’t totally devour us first, but, then, it won’t matter, will it?!

 Well, after I killed all the black flies he let in, and having been already half-eaten by the little beasties because I had no clue, I ate a banana and applied the inside of the freshly-peeled banana to several places of bites; it was weird, sitting on banana peels, tucking them into the backs of my knees and holding them there.
 You know how bananas get brown and black spots if left lying around, uneaten for a few days?
 Well, when you hold them against your flesh, they do this in a matter of minutes!